 You can definitely ice skate on the Amsterdam canals.
-The last time this happened was in 2018.
+The last time this happened was in 2021, 2018, and 2012.

-Ice skating and the Netherlands are connected to each other one way or the other.
-Naturally, the Netherlands has a lot of water, which makes it possible to ice skate in many places, provided it’s freezing of course.
+Ice skating and the Netherlands are connected to each other in one way or the other.
+Naturally, the Netherlands has a lot of water, which makes it possible to ice skate in many places, provided it’s freezing, of course.

 When it has frozen hard enough for a good amount of time, it’s also possible to ice skate on the Amsterdam canals.
 However, due to global warming, winters in the Netherlands have become decreasingly cold in recent years.
 As a result, it’s becoming less and less common for the possibility to ice skate on natural ice in the Netherlands.

-The most recent time that the Amsterdam canals could be ice skated on was in 2018.
-Where normally the tour boats sailed through the canals, now thousands of people skated on the frozen waterway.
+The most recent time that the Amsterdam canals could be ice skated on was in 2021.
+Where normally the tour boats sailed through the canals, now thousands of people skated on the frozen Amsterdam canals.

 This winter scene produced beautiful images and even attracted the attention of the international press.

-Due to the improved water quality, the canals of Amsterdam are nowadays filled with fish.
+Due to the improved water quality, Amsterdam's canals are filled with fish.
 The most common types of fish are pike, perch, and zander.

 As mentioned earlier in this blog, the water quality of the canals in Amsterdam has improved enormously.
 This has led to an enormous increase in the number of species of fish in the waters, both in and around the city.

-In addition, the Amsterdam waters have supplies from the Amstel River, the Ijsselmeer and the North Sea Canal (Noordzeekanaal).
+In addition, the Amsterdam waters have supplies from the Amstel River, the Ijsselmeer, and the North Sea Canal (Noordzeekanaal).
 Via the North Sea Canal, the current even brings salt water to the city.
-This ensures that in certain parts of the IJ river, there’s both fresh and saltwater fish swimming around.
+This ensures that in certain parts of the IJ river, there are both fresh and saltwater fish swimming around.
 As a result, many different types of fish end up in the waters of Amsterdam.

 The improved water quality, in combination with the connection with major rivers, has ensured that the fish in Amsterdam are also increasing in size.
 For instance, fish of more than one meter (3.2 ft.) are regularly caught in the canals.